nomilkinmyhome/elasticmapper/docs/index.rst

-ElasticMapper
+Welcome to ElasticMapper's documentation!
 ====================

-**ElasticSearch mapper for three ORMs - SQLAlchemy, Peewee, DjangoORM.**
+**elasticmapper** is a ElasticSearch mapper for three ORMs - SQLAlchemy, Peewee, DjangoORM.

 Allows you to easily generate ElasticSearch mappings based on models.